 Grammarly for Microsoft Office

 Grammarly now brings a new tool for your Microsoft Office.
 Just download and install it on your system and you can see a Grammarly button in your, for instance, Word.
 Enable it and you are done.
-The tool itself checks every word you type and helps you writing an error free article.
+The tool itself checks every word you type and helps you write an error-free article.

 Looking for more?
 These posts may interest you: